timofeysie/angular-phonecat-upgrade/README.md

 Error: [filter:notarray] Expected array but received: {"_isScalar":false,"source":{"_isScalar":false},"operator":{}}

 ### Pase 2.2 Using Angular 2 component in Angular 1
 The file naming scheme is now Phone.ts, not feature.type.ts naming convention anymore.
 UpgradeAdapter has a downgradeNg2Provider method for the purpose of making Angular2 services available to Angular1 code.
 We don't have our UpgradeAdapter available in core.module.ts where the Phones service should be registered.
 We only have it in app.module.ts.
-There should only be one UpgradeAdapter in an application, so we need to find a way to share our instance between the two code modules.
+There should only be one UpgradeAdapter in an application, so we need to share our instance between the two code modules.
-Create a new module that instantiates UpgradeAdapter and exports the instance.
+So we create a new module that instantiates UpgradeAdapter and exports the instance to be used elsewhere.
-We can then just pull it in wherever we need it, so that we're using the same object everywhere.
 New file: app/js/core/upgrade_adapter.ts
 (Looks like the naming convention doesn't apply here).

 At this point, the app is showing a blank screen and no errors in the console, and no file not found on the network.
 Not very helpful.
 Definitely a bootstrap issue.
 There were some problems with the tests not being able to find the typings, so lots of errors in the console.
 I had to change the path after removing the typings for Jasmine which now come with Angular2.